antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 - Interactive computing environment(s)
 - Literate programming

-Additional, but not indispensable components are:
+Additional, really nice to have, but not indispensable components are:

 - Data generation and retrieval
-- Interfacing to other programming languages and ecosystems
+- Interfaces to other programming languages and ecosystems
-- Interactive interfaces to parameterized workflows
+- Interactive interfaces to parameterized workflows (i.e. dashboards)
 - LLM utilization facilitation

 ### Just an overview of packages